Bl4Cc4t/GoodTwitter2/readme.md

 - Install [Tampermonkey](https://www.tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/get-it/) (Greasemonkey is not supported at the moment)
 - Then, click on [this link](https://github.com/Bl4Cc4t/GoodTwitter2/raw/master/twitter.gt2eb.user.js) and a new tab should open, prompting you with an installation screen.
 - Hit install and you should be good to go!
-- [Firefox] You do not need to disable CSP on anymore.
+- [Firefox] You do not need to disable CSP anymore.
 If you disabled it previously, see [this guide](https://github.com/Bl4Cc4t/GoodTwitter2/blob/master/doc/firefox-csp.md) on how to enable it again.

 **Do not use this script together with the GoodTwitter extension.
 Disable it first!**